ducktypecoder/hello-world/ducktypecoder/content.md

-Welcome to your new ducktypecoder project!
+Welcome to ducktypecoder!

-This is your project's introduction.
-Provide a description of your project and what people will learn.
+This 'Hello World' project demonstrates how you can proceed through a simple project, step by step.

-When you are ready to add your first step, run the command:
+When you are ready for the first step, run the command:

 ```
-$ ducktypecoder add step
+$ ducktypecoder next
 ```